- Maou, despite being the DEMON LORD whose name is Satan, is a really nice guy.

-- She even seems to actually care for Maou and Alciel's well being; she asked if Alciel was okay after the mall cave-in, and she seemed very distressed when Maou was shot through the chest.
-Plus, she didn't kill them when she had the opportunity to.
+- She even seems to actually care for Maou and Alciel's well being; she asks if Alciel is okay after the mall cave-in, and she seems very distressed when Maou is shot through the chest.
+Plus, she doesn't kill them when she has the opportunity to.
 She is actively going against her training, experiences, "destiny" and longstanding core biases against them and listening to her better judgment as a human being, realizing that those two are no longer the monsters they were.
 Her constant snark, irritability and hotheadedness seem to stem from her constant efforts to avert a lifetime of experiences that are now contradicted by her present environment.
 If words concerning her supposed "destiny" are more than rhetoric and hold weight, then she's fighting against fate itself.

 - In the first light novel, when Maou becomes extremely happy when he gets his first raise and Alciel is so moved by this that he cries.